charlescapps/Fun-Runner/README.md

 <h2>Credit for code samples</h2>
 <dd>The Google Directions API doesn&apos;t provide information on how to decode the &apos;overview polyline&apos; string to draw more accurate directions.
-I found code to do so on Jeffrey Sambell&apos;s <a href="http://jeffreysambells.com/posts/2010/05/27/decoding-polylines-from-google-maps-direction-api-with-java/">blog</a>.</dd>
+I found code to do so on Jeffrey Sambell&apos;s <a href="http://jeffreysambells.com/posts/2010/05/27/decoding-polylines-from-google-maps-direction-api-with-java/">blog</a>.
+Permission to use code granted via email correspondence.</dd>

 <h2>A few things to keep in mind</h2>